passingthru67/workspaces-to-dock/README.md

 - Application based intellihide feature added
 - Bug fixes

-    **NOTE: Changes to Gsettings dynamic workspace setting or number of static workspaces requires a Gnome Shell restart for workspaces-to-dock to function properly**
+    **NOTE: Changes to Gsetting's dynamic workspaces setting or number of static workspaces requires a restart of the workspaces-to-dock extension**

 version 5 (Sept 11, 2012)